JoinColony/colonyNetwork/docs/index.md

 ### Developer Portal

-If you didn't get here from there, have a look at our Developer Portal to [get started](https://www.notion.so/colony/Colony-Developer-Portal-2155ba0a012e46f9991bbd693b04de2b).
+If you didn't get here from there, have a look at our [Developer Portal](https://docs.colony.io/develop) to get started.

-Or, if you're feeling old skool and just want to chat, send an email to [chris@colony.io](mailto:build@colony.io) or ping chmanie#5800 on Discord!
+Or, if you're feeling old skool and just want to chat, send an email to [chris@colony.io](mailto:build@colony.io) or ping chmanie#0001 on Discord!